DaRk1RuDrA/DaRk1RuDrA/README.md

 I am your darkest fear that can ever exist
 I know everything even your bank PIN
 So better stay away from me
-I don't need to do anay collaboration
+I don't need to do any collaboration
 You can't reach me
 Call me sir
 Stay away from my sister and you are safe